enics-labs/BIU-Engineering-Thesis-Template/README.md

 The templates are defined inside the Main.tex file.

-At the header of the template file, you will find the configuration variables: \thesis and \proposal.
+At the header of the template file, you will find the configuration variable: "doctype".
-You need to select the appropriate variable for your submission:
+You need to select the appropriate "doctype" for your submission:
-* Thesis: \thesistrue  and    \proposalfalse
+* MSc Research Proposal: "msc-proposal"
-* Research Proposal: \thesisfalse  and    \proposaltrue
+* PhD Research Proposal: "phd-proposal"
+* MSc Thesis: "msc-thesis"
+* PhD Thesis: "phd-thesis"

 ## Auxiliary Pages